-- For these changes, we must give you at least 30 days' advance notice of the change or give you notice of the change and a 30-day refill of the drug you are taking at a network pharmacy. - After you receive notice of the change, you should work with your prescriber to switch to a different drug that we cover or to satisfy any new restrictions on the drug you are taking. - O You or your prescriber can ask us to make an exception and continue to cover the drug for you.
-For information on how to ask for an exception, see Chapter 9.
+• We will tell you at least 30 days before we make these changes, or tell you about the change and cover an additional 30-day fill of the drug you are taking.

+If we make any of these changes to any of the drugs you are taking, talk with your prescriber about the options that would work best for you, including changing to a different drug to treat your condition, or requesting a coverage decision to satisfy any new restrictions on the drug you are taking.
+You or your prescriber can ask us for an exception to continue covering the drug or version of the drug you have been taking.
+For more information on how to ask for a coverage decision, including an exception, see Chapter 9.

-Changes to the "Drug List" that do not affect you during this plan year
+Changes to the Drug List that do not affect you during the current plan year

-We may make certain changes to the "Drug List" that are not described above.
-In these cases, the change will not apply to you if you are taking the drug when the change is made; however, these changes will likely affect you starting January 1 of the next plan year if you stay in the same plan.
+We may make certain changes to the Drug List that are not described above.
+In these cases, the change will not apply to you if you are taking the drug when the change is made; however, these changes will likely affect you starting January 1st of the next plan year if you stay in the same plan.